REConnect: Participatory RE for Social Sustainability: Introduction

-In this paper, we call for revisiting the possibilities and enablers of participatory approaches in requirements engineering by re-centering its efforts on stakeholder relationships and trust, co-design, and user empowerment throughout the requirements engineering activities during system development and post-delivery, through what we term REConnect.
-Drawing on value-based requirements engineering \cite{thew2018value} and community-engaging participatory approaches to system design \cite{whittle2014citizen}, REConnect positions the human connection as central to understanding of lived experiences where impact is sought, and advocates for a human-centered participatory RE approach ’that matters’ – to the communities and beneficiaries involved, ensuring alignment with their values and aspirations.
+Thus, we argue that a participatory "counter-weight" is needed urgently if software is to contribute to social sustainability rather than erode it.
+In this paper, we introduce \textbf{REConnect}, an RE framework that centers on human connection and relationality as the foundation for understanding lived experiences and positive societal impact on engaged communities.
+We developed REConnect from analysis of 26 software development projects across rural Nepal, urban Canada, and Canada's remote Arctic, involving multi-stakeholder engagement ranging from four months to two to three years.
+Drawing on value-based requirements engineering \cite{thew2018value} and community-engaging participatory approaches to system design \cite{whittle2014citizen}, REConnect positions the human connection as central to understanding the lived experiences where impact is sought, and advocates for a human-centered participatory RE approach ’that matters’ to the communities and beneficiaries involved, ensuring alignment with their values and aspirations.
 It goes beyond capturing functional needs to ensuring that principles of digital humanism, such as fairness, inclusiveness, and human agency, are accounted for in the context of lived experiences, in ongoing engagement with relevant stakeholders.
 REConnect embeds a deep understanding of the cultural, socio-economic, and political contexts in which communities operate, recognizing that these factors influence both the needs expressed and the feasibility of solutions.
-We draw on three case studies of socially impactful projects that describe requirements as social artifacts negotiated through stakeholder relationships and shared understanding, and shaped by cultural contexts and influencing social dynamics.
-From these case studies, we introduce the three principles of the REConnect method: (1) building trusting relationships with stakeholders; (2) co-designing with and alongside users; and (3) empowering users as agents of change.
-In what follows, we first briefly review user-centered and value-based requirements engineering as a precursor to the era of ``automated, AI-assisted RE," and as a way of explaining the limitations of the more recent CrowdRE research and practices.
-In particular, we highlight the growing disconnect between scaled RE practices and their ability to address the needs of diverse user populations.
-We then describe the three case studies before we introduce REConnect, its three main principles, and associated REConnect Actions for actionable insight.
-We conclude by reflecting on the role of such extensive human involvement in the era of Generative AI.
+We draw on 26 community-facing software projects oriented toward social sustainability outcomes, where requirements emerge as social artifacts negotiated through stakeholder relationships and shaped by cultural contexts.
+From these projects, we derive three core principles in REConnect: (1) building trusting relationships with stakeholders; (2) co-creating with and alongside users; and (3) empowering users as agents of change.
+We describe three example projects to illustrate how these principles operated in practice and contributed to the successful achievement of social sustainability outcomes.
+In REConnect, each principle is operationalized through a set of actionable REConnect Actions (REActions).
+REConnect represents a concrete translation of community-based participatory principles into a framework, examined and developed in low-resource and marginalized community contexts where traditional RE approaches are insufficient.